The $100,000 UX of ... Bulls?

 A Closer Look at the Problem

-This project centred on a key part of Alta’s operations: the production of genetic material at its Brazilian branch.
-Over time, a reliable system had been established to support this process.
-While effective, some early stages remained manual and analog, shaped by long-standing practices.
+This project focused on a key part of Alta’s operations: the production of genetic material at its Brazilian branch.
+Over time, a reliable system was built to support this process.
+It worked well overall, but some early stages still relied on manual methods rooted in long-standing practices.

 To illustrate this, let’s look at how one of the bulls providing the genetic material is identified: